jackesfonseca/fso-mini-shell/README.md

 # Mini Shell - FSO
 A program that simulates a shell with very basic features.
-Accepted the path of a program with a required argument and print the output of the program entered by the user without a terminal.
+Accept the path of a program with a required argument and print the output of the program entered by the user without a terminal.
 Example: